Key insights + statistics

 - Misleading clients about the real conditions of the property.

-- Giving legal advice about taxes on property.
+- Giving legal advice about taxes on the property.

 - Representing an area the real estate agent is unfamiliar with.